Click on the questions below to get answers to the most frequent mergers and acquisition (M&A) questions we get asked.

 This service is designed to pay for itself and we are regularly told it is good value, as evidenced by our retained client base.

-We have a minimum three-month term, after that, our engagement can be cancelled without penalty on five days’ notice.
+We have a minimum six-month term, after that, our engagement can be cancelled without penalty on five days’ notice.
 Full terms are agreed before we commence a project.

 Our fees reflect the time and effort we put in, our research, our contacts, experience, the advice we offer and the value we'll add to your business and personal wealth.